In this guide

 Distance from your router, other electrical items and the quality of your power lines can all have an impact.

-If performance is poor you should try other sockets and run a speed test at each point to find the best.
-And do not plug anything else in nearby, particularly big appliances like fridges.
+If performance is poor you should try other sockets and run a speed test at each point to find the best position.

 Some adapters have indicator lights which give a rough idea of the speed.

 Also keep in mind what we said above about the speed of powerline adapters.
-They may be advertised as 500Mb but that’s creative marketing.
-In practice the performance is far lower.
+They may be advertised as 500Mb but that’s wishful thinking.
+In practice the speed is going to be far slower.

 Are powerline adapters backward compatible, and can I mix adapters from different manufacturers?